anzararshad/Siddhi_Submission/README.md

 # Siddhi_Submission
-Siddhi intergeration with kafka and some quesries
+Siddhi intergeration with kafka and some queries